pv-baxi/esp32ess/docs/README.md

 Finally the "End Of Frame" character 0xFF is appended to the command.
 Then it's ready to be send out.

-Note: The checksum can be easily verified for incoming frames by just summing over all bytes including the checksum byte and the end-of-frame 0xFF.
+Note: The checksum can be easily verified for incoming frames by just summing over all bytes starting from b[2] and including the checksum byte and the end-of-frame 0xFF.
 If the result is 0, the checksum is correct.

 ### VE.Bus receive frames